andrewmcveigh/lein-boot/README.md

 # lein-boot

-A Leiningen plugin to do many wonderful things.
+A Leiningen plugin to run ring-servlet with Servlet 3 API.

 ## Usage

-FIXME: Use this for user-level plugins:

-Put `[lein-boot "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your `:user` profile, or if you are on Leiningen 1.x do `lein plugin install lein-boot 0.1.0-SNAPSHOT`.

-FIXME: Use this for project-level plugins:

-Put `[lein-boot "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your project.clj.
+Put `[com.andrewmcveigh/lein-boot "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your project.clj.

-FIXME: and add an example usage that actually makes sense:
+You'll need the following dependencies:

+[ring/ring-servlet "1.1.0" :exclusions [javax.servlet/servlet-api]]

+You'll also want a servlet jar, and maybe ring/ring-devel.
+Probably best to put these in your :dev profile:

+:profiles {:dev {:dependencies [[org.eclipse.jetty/jetty-webapp "8.1.0.RC5"]
+                                [ring/ring-devel "1.1.0"]]}}

+## Example

     $ lein boot
+    $ lein boot :port 8080

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Andrew Mcveigh

 Distributed under the Eclipse Public License, the same as Clojure.